Fibird/PyP/README.md

 ```

 If you using OpenCV2, just modify the OPENCV2 part according to your environment including the **path** of opencv and **name** of OpenCV dynamic link library like opencv_core249.
 For example, if you use OpenCV 2.4.12, you need to replace the suffix 249 in the name of all libs like -lopencv_core249d with 2412.

+## Language

+You need to generate language files using Qt Linguist before running it and put them into folder named *languages* which is in the same path of executable program.

 # License